Getting Work Experience in Information Technology

 Start Something Yourself

-The self-starter idea is best stated by Ben Landers, CEO of Blue Corona, who advises novice IT professionals to:
+The self-starter idea is stated by Ben Landers (as quoted by Rasmussen University), CEO of Blue Corona, who advises novice IT professionals to:

 Build something.
 Buy some servers or get some donated from a company and do something with them.
 The best way to learn is often to stop contemplating and to take action.

-The idea of doing it yourself in order to learn information technology is furthered with this statement by Stephen Tullos, who is a Service Manager at The Purple Guys.
+The idea of doing it yourself in order to learn information technology is furthered with this statement by Stephen Tullos, who is described as a service manager at The Purple Guys.
 He urges people wanting to get into IT to:

 Build a lab at your house.
 When we interview inexperienced applicants who don’t have the ‘book smarts’, a home lab shows passion, hunger and hands-on knowledge.

-Even something like starting a blog can start to develop IT skills such as web development and proficiency in web development languages.
-If you blog about IT topics, you will also be building knowledge and expertise through research.
+Even something like starting a blog can develop skills such as web development, documentation, and communication.
+If you blog about IT topics, you will also build expertise through research and troubleshooting write-ups.
 Web developer is one of the leading technology professions.

 Network